rogersm/cl-ecs/README.md

 ;;; important: the order in which systems are defined, is the order in which they will be ;;; iterated through during the game loop.

-;; define a system that handle's user input events -- requires the health and player-controlled ;; components.
+;; define a system that handles user input events -- requires the health and player-controlled ;; components.
 (defsys handle-input (health player-controlled))